 3. Write a creepy short story!

-In my Abandoned Places activity, students read about ten abandoned places from across the world.
+In my Halloween ELA activity, Abandoned Places students read about ten abandoned places from across the world.
 Then, they use one of them as the setting for a piece of Flash Fiction, a very short low-stakes writing activity.
 Stories are short enough that students can do a gallery walk to read others’ work or share them in small groups.

 4. Listen to “Sound the Bells” by Dessa